josephmargay/aws-bootcamp-cruddur-2023/journal/week0.md

  Architecture

 What is good architecture?
-	Things the project *Must* achieve
-	Can be technical or business oriented
-	Requirement must be:
+	Things the project *Must* achieve, it can be technical or business oriented Requirement must be:
 	   * Verifiable
 	   * monitorable